zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/README.md

 | Validation | 22.2% |83.5%|
 | Test| 22.4% |83.8%|

-The final training pipeline combined curriculum GRPO with a post-GRPO DPO preference-optimization stage on HardA rollouts.
-The baseline Qwen2.5-VL-3B-Instruct model achieved 22.4% accuracy on the 1,007-problem held-out test set.
-The best GRPO checkpoint improved test accuracy to 28.9%, and a subsequent vanilla DPO stage further improved test accuracy to 30.69%.
+The final pipeline improved Qwen2.5-VL-3B-Instruct from 22.4% to 30.69% accuracy on the 1,007-problem CASIA-PGPS9K held-out test set, a +8.29 percentage-point gain corresponding to roughly 83 additional solved problems.
+The pipeline first used curriculum GRPO, which improved test accuracy to 28.9%, then applied vanilla DPO on HardA rollout pairs to further improve accuracy to 30.69%.

-Overall, the full pipeline improved test accuracy from:

-$$ 22.4 \% \rightarrow 30.69\% $$

-The best GRPO checkpoint improved held-out test accuracy from 22.4% to 28.9% and parse success rate from 83.5% to 90.86% on 1,007 untouched test problems, a +6.5 percentage-point gain on accuracy, corresponding to roughly 65 additional solved problems.

-A rough two-proportion test gives z≈3.35, suggesting that this held-out test improvement is unlikely to be explained by sampling noise alone.
-A paired gain/loss analysis would be the preferred follow-up test if per-example predictions are available.

-The main research finding is that the largest bottleneck is not just theorem knowledge.
-The biggest bottleneck appears to be object-theorem binding: the model often knows the relevant theorem but fails to bind it to the correct points, segments, angles, or circles in the diagram.
+The main finding is that the model’s largest bottleneck is object-theorem binding, not merely theorem recall.
+Oracle ablations showed that providing object-theorem bindings produced the largest accuracy jump.
+GRPO was effective on easy and medium curriculum buckets, where the model had mixed correct and incorrect rollouts, but plateaued on harder buckets.
+DPO was more effective after GRPO because it directly used high-k sampled HardA rollouts to teach the model to prefer correct geometry trajectories over plausible but incorrect ones.

-A second key finding is that GRPO works best when the model already has mixed correct and incorrect rollouts.
-It helped on easier and medium-difficulty curriculum buckets, but showed little additional improvement on the hardest buckets.
-High pass@k on HardA examples showed that the model can sometimes sample correct solutions, but GRPO did not reliably convert those sampled tail solutions into higher accuracy@1.

 ## 2. Dataset and Evaluation Setup
 ### Dataset